aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 properties.setProperty(PropertyDefinition.PLUGINS.name, "readWriteSplitting");
 ```

-> After 2.2.3, the Aurora HostList Plugin is deprecated.
-Users using earlier versions still need to add the plugin to the plugin list like so: `"auroraHostList,readWriteSplitting"`.
+> The Aurora Host List Plugin is deprecated after version 2.2.3.
+To use the Read Write Splitting plugin without failover with versions 2.2.3 and earlier, add the Aurora Host List Plugin to the plugin list like so: `"auroraHostList,readWriteSplitting"`.

 ### Supplying the connection string